Employee Theft Investigation. A Practical Guide.

 The most important facet of an investigation is to learn what you don't know.
 Your investigation may reveal all kinds of damning evidence but that is what you developed and there are likely more acts that have not been surfaced.
 Too often an employee is handed a file and told "Tell me about this".
 What is the next question when the answer is "I don't know".?
 The fruits of the investigation will extend far beyond what is known if the interview process is handled properly.
 The smallest admission of theft is the beginning of a successful interview that ultimately simply confirms what you already knew.
 The successful interview always gains more than is known.
 The art is in knowing how to get to that information.

 The notion that interviews and interrogations are stern and overbearing is false.
 Professional investigators keep it conversational and with humor.
 It's not about the spoken words but more about the body language.
 Investigating crime of any kind requires training and experience.
 Gathering evidence is not very difficult but the successful investigation ultimately ties the person to the events.
 In cases where no admission is made, one must be prepared to act on that very evidence.
 An accusatory interview/interrogation will be a disaster if the employee is returned to work.
 Don't rush into an interview without knowing the facts.

-Have a question for J. Patrick?
-Ask or leave a comment below!
+Have a question for J. Patrick or want to leave a comment?
+Click here.